manifold-inc/targon/README.md

-# Project Targon - Multi Modality Inference Subnet
+# Project TargonSearchResult - Multi Modality Inference Subnet

-Project Targon - offical name TBA - is a subnetwork of the bittensor finney protocol.
+Project TargonSearchResult - offical name TBA - is a subnetwork of the bittensor finney protocol.
 It is designed to faciliate the inference of multi modality LLMs for high throughput applications.

 ## Installation
 ```bash